redaGit/satelliteIXR/README.md

                                      **11496**                  6001007

 **The above calculation is 11496 pps.
 The IXIA is sending 522 byte packet plus there is 4 bytes added to each frame from the satellite.
-11496 x 546(522 + 20 bytes + 4 bytes) x 8 = 50,223,264.**
+11496 x 542 (522 + 20 bytes) x 8 = 49,846,656.**

 end